mckenzie-mm/nordic-frontend/README.md

 The app runs on AWS container service (ECS).
 It is currently only on Australian AWS and will be slow to load in Europe/Norway.

-The Nextjs app is built using nodejs/typescript.
 The app separates the backend code from the Nextjs into an independent dotnet service to allow for the possibility of independent frontend and backend scaling if necessary.

 Although the backend could have been built using nodejs to be consistent with the frontend, current research indicates that dotnet consistently outperforms nodejs in speed tests (google).